ruby/rdoc/RI.md

 ### `--no-site`

-Option `--no-site` specifies that documents from the site libraries are not to be printed;
+Option `--no-site` specifies that documents from the site libraries are not to be output;
 default is `--site`.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].